A New Approach to Defining Cochain Complexes for Dendriform and Pre-Lie Algebras: Associative and pre-associative algebra

-is associative if and only if $(B, \prec, \succ)$ is a pre-associative algebra. \end{theorem} \begin{theorem} Let $A$ be a Perm algebra and $M$ is a module over $A$ and $(B,\prec,\succ)$ be a pre-associative algebra and $N$ is a vector.
-Then the tensor product $M \otimes N$ with action
+Then: \begin{enumerate} \item If $(B, \prec, \succ)$ is a pre-associative algebra, then $A \otimes B$ is associative. \item Conversely, if $A \otimes B$ is associative and $A$ is \textbf{free as a Perm algebra}, then $(B, \prec, \succ)$ is a pre-associative algebra. \end{enumerate} In particular, when $A$ is a free Perm algebra, $A \otimes B$ is associative \textbf{if and only if} $(B, \prec, \succ)$ is a pre-associative algebra. \end{theorem} \begin{theorem} Let $A$ be a free Perm algebra, let $(B,\prec,\succ)$ be a pre-associative algebra, and let $N$ be a vector space.
+Then the tensor product $A \otimes N$ with action